ardislu/solc-metadata/README.md

 ## Extract

-After the runtime bytecode is fetched, the metadata may be extracted by reading the last ~53 or so bytes from the end of the runtime bytecode.
+After the runtime bytecode is fetched, the metadata (or "auxdata") may be extracted by reading the last ~53 or so bytes from the end of the runtime bytecode.
 The exact length will vary depending on the version of `solc` and the exact compiler settings used to compile the bytecode.
 See the [`solc` docs](https://docs.soliditylang.org/en/latest/metadata.html#encoding-of-the-metadata-hash-in-the-bytecode) for details about how this metadata is encoded and how exactly to extract the metadata.

 ## Decode